 Senior Division finalists are eligible to participate in the Michigan (State) Science & Engineering Fair, which is a one-day fair in which students from across Michigan compete for additional recognition, prizes and scholarships, including sponsored trips to compete in ISEF.
-In 2012 Alexander Dutton of FRSF won the MSEF and a trip to compete at ISEF.
+Over recent years several FRSF students have won the MSEF and a trip to compete at ISEF.

-Each year the FRSF is able to award all-expense paid trips to participate in the ISEF (the 2013 ISEF is in Phoenix, AZ).
-Two senior division finalists are sponsored to compete in ISEF and two finalists in grades 9 or 10 are sponsored to attend ISEF as "Observers".
+Each year the FRSF is able to award all-expense paid trips to participate in the ISEF (the 2017 ISEF is in Los Angeles, CA).
+Three senior division finalists are sponsored to compete in ISEF and two finalists in grades 9 or 10 are sponsored to attend ISEF as "Observers".

-The experience of ISEF. opportunities to discuss projects with top scientists and engineers who come to the fair as judges or observers, and meeting other participants from around the world are among the most valuable experiences of participating in ISEF.
-Being judged in competition with over 1500 students from 70 countries around the world, explaining projects to visitors at the fair and participating in special tours have great educational value that cannot be obtained in any other way.
-Click here for the 2012 Trip to ISEF Story.
+The experience of ISEF— Opportunities to discuss projects with top scientists and engineers who come to the fair as judges or observers, and meeting other participants from around the world are among the most valuable experiences of participating in ISEF.
+Being judged in competition with over 1600 students from 70 countries, explaining projects to visitors at the fair and participating in special tours and workshops have great educational value that cannot be obtained in any other way.

 - Grand Awards ($5000), first place ($3000), second place ($1500), and third place awards ($500) are sponsored by Science Service in each of thirteen categories.

 - Two finalists are chosen to attend the Nobel Prize Ceremonies in Stockholm.

 - Schools and regional fairs of the Grand Award Winners receive plaques and a $1000 grant.

 SSP Broadcom MASTERS Competition for 6th, 7th and 8th Graders